phetsims/phet-info/deployment-info/sim_deployment.md

 * **RC | PRODUCTION**: Update the "latest SHAs under testing" above, if appropriate.  **NOTE**: Keep in mind that not all sims use all repos.

 ## Step 8.
 Restore your working copy
+* Check out master for the sim repo: `git checkout master`
 * Check out master for dependencies: `grunt checkout-master`
-* Check out master for the sim repo: `git checkout master`
-* Update node_modules: `npm update` in the sim repo and in chipper.
-If there are failures during `npm update` then you must `rm -rf node_modules` and `npm install` in that directory instead.
+* Update node_modules: `npm prune` and `npm update` in the sim repo and in chipper.  **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.

 ## Deploy a batch of production sims.